osghaffar/osghaffar.github.io/cogsci.md

 ---
 Research, articles & discussion.
 [Under construction]

+Cognitive science involves studying, well, cognition, but is in some sense an emergent field, at the intersection of neuroscience/psychology, computer science (especially AI), and philosophy.
 Studying the brain and how it functions may provide us with not only answers for artificial intelligence, but a closer look into what we are.

 Points of interest: